hamidreza-s/NanoChat/README.md

 =============================================================
 ```

-Now `nanochat` executable file is accessible shell path.
+Now `nanochat` executable file is accessible in the path of your shell.

 How it works
 -----

+My main purpose for writing NanoChat is learning things, So I think it is
-It is good to know how NanoChat works and what tools and protocols it uses.
+good to know for you how it works and what tools and protocols it uses.

-- For dicovering other online peers in the same subnet it uses raw UDP brodcasting.
+- For discovering other online peers in the same subnet it uses raw UDP broadcasting.
 - For inter-node communication it uses some [nanomsg library](http://nanomsg.org) scalibility protocols,
 for instance REQREP protocol for RPC and PAIR for one to one chat.
 - For user's input/output multiplexing it uses [select](https://en.wikipedia.org/wiki/Select_(Unix))
 POSIX-compliant syscall.
-- For saving user's information it uses [Vedis](https://vedis.symisc.net) embedded datastore engine.
+- For storing user's information it uses [Vedis](https://vedis.symisc.net) embedded datastore engine.
 - For line-editing and history capabilities of commands it
 uses [GNU Readline](https://en.wikipedia.org/wiki/GNU_Readline).